 The Bush v.
 Gore litigation in 2000 went through several rounds, but the most momentous ruling occurred on December 12, 2000.
 That day, a majority of the Court held that the ongoing recounting of votes in various Florida counties, as overseen by the Florida Supreme Court, violated the Equal Protection Clause because this recount was proceeding in different ways and under different standards throughout the state.
-Rather than remanding the matter to the Florida courts to devise recounting procedures that would satisfy the Bush Court's newly minted equal protection rules, a majority consisting of five Republican-appointed justices ended the vote recounting and thus guaranteed that Republican candidate George W. Bush would become the President.
+Rather than remanding the matter to the Florida court's newly minted equal protection rules, a majority consisting of five Republicanappointed justices ended the vote recounting and thus guaranteed that Republican candidate George W. Bush would become the President.

-Within hours, notable scholars came out swinging, condemning the Bush Court's decision in the strongest possible terms on a wide range of issues implicated by the case.4
+Within hours, notable scholars came out swinging, condemning the Bush Court's decision in the strongest possible terms on a wide range of issues implicated by the case.2